ibm-js/deliteful/docs/list/List.md

 The actual rendering of the items in the list is delegated to an item renderer widget.
-The default one is `deliteful/list/ItemRenderer`, but a custom item renderer can be specified using the `itemRenderer` property of the list.
+The default one is `deliteful/list/ItemRenderer`, but a custom item renderer can be specified using the `ItemRenderer` property of the list.

 A custom item renderer must extend `deliteful/list/ItemRenderer`.
 It accesses the item to render in its `item` property.